abrochard/emacs-config/README.md

-elfeed.org | Separate list of blogs and RSS feeds for elfeed to grab package-list.el | List of all packages to install automatically for the config to work sreenshot.JPG | Just a screenshot of the beast
+elfeed.org | Separate list of blogs and RSS feeds for elfeed to grab package-list.el | List of all packages to install automatically for the config to work sreenshot.JPG | Just a screenshot of the beast extra | Folder to place any extra .el files to be loaded on startup

 ## Inspired by the superbs
 * https://github.com/hrs/dotfiles/blob/master/emacs.d/configuration.org